 Q You never stop talking about freedom, and I appreciate that.
 But while I listen to you talk about freedom, I see you assert your right to tap my telephone, to arrest me and hold me without charges, to try to preclude me from breathing clean air and drinking clean water and eating safe food.
 If I were a woman, you'd like to restrict my opportunity to make a choice and decision about whether I can abort a pregnancy on my own behalf.
-You are --
+You are --My bet is that this person speaks for larger numbers of people these days.
+Thoughts?

 THE PRESIDENT: I'm not your favorite guy.
 Go ahead.
 (Laughter and applause.)
 Go on, what's your question?